Unfolding Ordered Matrices into BioFabric Motifs: Noisy Patterns via Well-Ordered Matrices

 \section{Noisy Patterns via Well-Ordered Matrices}

-We recently developed an algorithm~\cite{DBLP:journals/corr/abs-2601-11171} that detects and visualizes noisy patterns in an undirected, unweighted graph.
+We recently developed an algorithm~\cite{DBLP:journals/corr/abs-2601-11171} that detects noisy patterns in an undirected, unweighted graph.
 The crucial insight underlying our method is that a well-ordered adjacency matrix allows the high-level graph structures (cliques, bicliques, and stars) to visually emerge as rectangular submatrices.
-Yet, patterns seldom emerge in perfect form, and thus are subject to noise.
-Our algorithm detects a set of noisy patterns that (1) concisely yet fully capture the high-level graph structure, (2) do not repeat the same structure twice and thus are pairwise disjoint, and (3) prioritize purer patterns over noisier ones.
+Yet, patterns seldom emerge in perfect form, and thus we account for noise (i.e., missing edges).
+Our algorithm detects a set of noisy patterns that (1) concisely yet fully capture the high-level graph structure, (2) do not repeat the same structure twice and thus are pairwise disjoint, and (3) the set prioritizes purer patterns over noisier ones.

 The algorithm in~\cite{DBLP:journals/corr/abs-2601-11171} proceeds as follows.
 We first compute an optimal matrix ordering for Moran's $I$.
 Then we detect submatrices that describe patterns that are dense, structured, and tight.
-This step is controlled via two parameters $\sigma$ and $\tau$ which together capture the purity level of the pattern (values in $[0,1]$; high = more pure, less noise).
+This step is controlled via two parameters $\sigma$ and $\tau$ which capture the purity level of the patterns (values in $[0,1]$; high = more pure, less noise): the ratio of black-black adjacencies between rows/columns should be at least $\sigma$ and the ratio of row/column pairs that adhere to $\sigma$ must be at least $\tau$.
 Finally, we compute an optimal set of disjoint noisy cliques, complemented with a heuristically detected set of disjoint noisy bicliques and stars.
 We showcase the results of our algorithm via a so-called Ring Motif simplification, which visually encodes the patterns via circles (cliques) and squares (bicliques and stars), using a hole in these glyphs to encode the level of noise.